-Submission requirements

-The deadline for submission of the SORW is 31 May 2018.
-Further updates may be requested if deemed necessary.

 Supporting Commentary

 Chapter Summary

 This chapter sets out the guidance for the completion of a commentary that supports the licensees’ RIGs returns

 Alongside the submission of its RIGs tables, each licensee must complete the commentary template provided.
 The commentary should give more details on specific areas which aid Ofgem’s understanding of the results from a number of perspectives.
 It should also give more information about the likely outturn in the future.